 Regardless of the instances where hysterectomies are medically justified, the majority of the hysterectomies performed in the United States can be prevented and are not performed for the previously mentioned reasons.
 This is especially true for women with heavy bleeding and who have none of the above conditions.

 I guess a simple answer is “because it can be done”.
 It’s a lot easier to “take it out” than fool around for months with various conservative treatments trying to stop abnormal bleeding.
 There are many parts of the country where it is almost a family tradition where all the women when they reach a certain age they will have a hysterectomy because their mother did.
 They have no indication to do so except they like the idea of no periods, particularly when their periods are uncomfortable and even painful.
 They do not know that there are alternatives.

 Some women will make up symptoms in order to have a hysterectomy because they are tired of having periods.
-Also, a physician can always give a diagnosis of uterine prolapse and pelvic pain and try to justify the hysterectomy.
+Also, a provider can always give a diagnosis of uterine prolapse and pelvic pain and try to justify the hysterectomy.
 This diagnosis can cover most hysterectomies whether it is true or not.

 It IS NOT a Simple Procedure Without Consequences.

 Women are often told that it, a hysterectomy, is just a ‘simple operation” without any negative side effects.
 Unfortunately, this is not true as witnessed by the thousands of women who have told us that they wish they had never had a hysterectomy.
 They may complain of anything from weight gain, depression, stress, pain, cysts in ovaries or breasts, anxiety, lack of energy, loss of joy, and lack of motivation.
 They are often on anti-depressants and suffer from poor sleep quality.